marsxnow/349P1/ReadMe.md

 Select one of the three difficuly buttons and take the quiz.
 The quiz will consist of 10 questions.
 After you have answered all the questions, you will be shown your score.
 You can then choose to play again or select a different difficulty.

 ![Demo img2](screenshots/7996536f9e455dcb416cae38d14787c5.png)

+## Question & Comments

+Please let us know if you have any questions or comments.
+Please email one of the three team members listed above if the application does not work or if the **API is down**.